moby/moby/docs/reference/builder.md

     $ docker build -t shykes/myapp:1.0.2 -t shykes/myapp:latest .

+Before the Docker daemon runs the instructions in the `Dockerfile`, it performs a preliminary validation of the `Dockerfile` and returns an error if the syntax is incorrect:

+    $ docker build -t test/myapp .
+    Sending build context to Docker daemon 2.048 kB Error response from daemon: Unknown instruction: RUNCMD

 The Docker daemon runs the instructions in the `Dockerfile` one-by-one, committing the result of each instruction to a new image if necessary, before finally outputting the ID of your